donfreiday/learnOpenGL/readme.md

 ```

 ### 03 - Vertex Buffers and Drawing a Triangle
-[docs.gl](http://docs.gl) is one of the best OpenGL references out there, and you should read up on any functions used.

 #### Notes
  OpenGL is a state machine, and every object created is assigned an integer ID, which is used to reference that resource.